ethereum/ethereum-org-website/src/content/contributing/adding-products/index.md

 But rest assured, **there will be links to other websites that rank more dapps/wallets**

+### Product Ordering {#product-ordering}

+Unless products are specifically ordered otherwise, such as alphabetically, products will be displayed from most to least recently added to the page.
+In other words, the newest products get added to the bottom of the list.

 ### Terms of use {#terms-of-use}

 Please also refer to our [terms of use](/terms-of-use/).
 Information on ethereum.org is provided solely for general information purposes.